Curriculum and Concentrations

 Search the Chicago Booth portal for course descriptions and course schedules by course number, quarter, program, and other course criteria via the course search feature.

-- Leadership training is seen as so critical that it's the only required component.
-All students must participate in LEAD, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.
+Leadership training is seen as so critical that it is the only required component.
+All students must participate in LEAD, where they will work on key management skills such as interpersonal communication, relationship building, and conflict resolution.